ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 **Cons**

 -   Binding in supported frameworks, such as Angular, becomes more difficult.
 A property easily allows for simple array binding and for easily binding to an `Observable<TData[]>`.

+### Support virtualized data

+APIs around virtualized data, such as automatically loading more data when the user scrolls to the bottom of the data set is out of scope for this spec.
+It will be a client's responsibility to implement any necessary data virtualization.

+### Support partial data updates

+The current API does not allow updating only a subset of the data, such as modifying a single row.
+It only supports a new array of data being assigned to `data`.
+While we could write an API to allow for this, TanStack does not support partial data updates, so it would provide no performance benefit over reassigning the entire set of data.

 ## Open Issues